 Over the years, the Group has been involved in securing several important road safety improvement measures and has campaigned constantly for action to reduce the speed of traffic through the village.
 We were successful in convincing the Parish Council of the need for additional bins for litter and dog poo and since their installation there has been a marked reduction in problems with both.
 We are also currently liaising with local landowners and East Sussex County Council to secure an improved surface for one of the public footpaths in the village.

 Recent work has concentrated on green initiatives.
 Several thousand daffodil bulbs were established along verges in Ashcombe Lane and Well Green Lane in 2009.
 More were added in later years including over 1000 opposite the garden centre on the Lewes-Newhaven road.

-A new hedge was planted on The Green in 2010 and has since been under-planted with wild hedgerow plants and snowdrops.
+A new hedge was planted on the Village Green (behind the Juggs) in 2010 and has since been under-planted with wild hedgerow plants and snowdrops.
 More snowdrops were added here in the spring of 2018 and a variety of wildflowers, bought as plug plants and grown-on by villagers, in 2019.
 We helped the Pre-school Group to plant a new copse on the Village Green in October 2019.
 Crocus bulbs were planted among the small trees.